 2. Phone Mount — One-Handed, Every Time

-Belkin MagSafe Car Vent Mount Pro
+ESR HaloLock MagSafe Car Vent Mount

 Pros

-- Instant magnetic attach
+- Instant magnetic snap

 Cons

-- iPhone only
+- iPhone/MagSafe only

 3. Portable Jump Starter — Buy It Before You Need It